ncatlab/nlab-content/pages/6/6/4/0/466/content.md

   Y : C \to [C^op,Set]
 $$

--- the [[Yoneda embedding]] after the theorem below is established -- which sends $C$ to the category of presheaves over it: this is just the image of the Hom-functor
+-- called the [[Yoneda embedding]] for reasons explained below -- which sends $C$ to the category of presheaves over it: this is just the image of the Hom-functor

 $$
   C(-,-) : C^op \times C \to Set